 Types of Loans

 Finding the right home loan is imperative to get the best results for your mortgage and can save you thousands of dollars off your interest and fees over the term of your loan.
 The following are some of the most popular types of home loans available from most lenders today.
-To learn more about the types of home loans and what a mortgage really is, view our Mortgage Fact Sheet.
+To learn more about the types of home loans click on each heading below, and if you want more information about what a mortgage really is, view our Mortgage Fact Sheet.

-Standard Variable Home loans are Australia’s most popular type of home loan, ast.
+Standard Variable Home loans are Australia’s most popular type of home loan and fast loan.
 The interest rate varies throughout the loan term generally synced with Reserve Bank of Australia movements.
 These loans generally offer excellent flexibility, low fees and often offer great features such as an offset facility, redraw facility, no limits on additional repayments and in most cases, no early pay-out penalties.

 - Lump-sum payments can be made without incurring a penalty.